thexento/ngxctl/README.md

 ---

-# Usage
+## Usage

-Create a new configuration.
+Generate a new configuration.

 ```bash
 ngxctl create